Gugulethu-Nyoni/anygrid/docs/Laravel-guide.md

-# Using AnyGridJS in Laravel: A Technical Documentation
+# AnyGrid Laravel (Eloquent) Object-Relational Mapping (ORM) Documentation

-This guide provides a concise overview of integrating AnyGridJS with Laravel, focusing on Object-Relational Mapping (ORM) and rendering relational data efficiently.
+This guide provides a concise overview of integrating AnyGrid with Laravel, focusing on Object-Relational Mapping (ORM) and rendering relational data efficiently.

+For basic implementation of AnyGrid in Laravel you can refer to: - [Laravel Basic Integration Guide](https://github.com/Gugulethu-Nyoni/anygrid/blob/main/docs/Lavavel.md)

 ---